LASIK in Dubai

 Photorefractive keratectomy (PRK) was the first type of laser eye surgery available before LASIK.
 While LASIK has become the more popular procedure, PRK is still available to patients today.
-It is a beneficial option for people who have thin corneas and may not be a suitable candidate for LASIK.
+It is a beneficial option for people who have thin corneas and may not be suitable candidates for LASIK.

 How does LASIK work?

-LASIK is a quick, step-by-step procedure using surgical tools and lasers to reshape the cornea, which changes how light hits the retina (the inside lining of the eye) and allows the eye to better focus on objects.
+LASIK is a quick procedure that uses a laser to reshape the cornea, which changes how light hits the retina (the inside lining of the eye) and allows the eye to better focus on objects.
 The procedure usually takes less than 10 minutes per eye.

 The first step of the LASIK procedure is to use a handheld surgical instrument or laser to create a flap in the outer layer of the cornea.
 The flap is folded back and the underlying tissue is carefully reshaped with another laser to improve its curvature.
 After the laser correction, the flap is restored to its original position, where it seals itself.